letsencrypt/cp-cps/CP-CPS.md

 ### 3.2.2 Authentication of organization identity

-Prior to issuance of a Subscriber Certificate, ISRG uses at least one of the following methods to validate the Applicant's control of each requested FQDN:
+Prior to issuance of a Subscriber Certificate, ISRG uses at least one of the following methods to validate the Applicant's control of each requested DNS name:

 1. DNS Change (Baseline Requirements Section 3.2.2.4.7)
 2. Agreed-Upon Change to Website - ACME (Baseline Requirements Section 3.2.2.4.19)
 3. TLS Using ALPN (Baseline Requirements Section 3.2.2.4.20)

+Similarly, ISRG uses at least one of the following methods to validate the Applicant's control of each requested IP address:

+1. ACME "http-01" method for IP Addresses (Baseline Requirements Section 3.2.2.5.6)
+2. ACME "tls-alpn-01" method for IP Addresses (Baseline Requirements Section 3.2.2.5.7)

 Validation for Wildcard Domain Names is only performed using the DNS Change method.